Out-of-the-box: Black-box Causal Attacks on Object Detectors: Background

-\textbf{Overview of \drise} \drise~\cite{drise} is a variant of \rise~\cite{petsiuk2018rise}, modified for use with \od models. \drise randomly occludes parts of the image in order to detect the influence of different pixels on the outcome, and constructs a saliency map reflecting the relative importance of pixels. \blackcatt uses the saliency map of \drise in the same way it uses the responsibility map of \rex, even though the saliency map of \drise is not, strictly speaking, causal.
+\textbf{Overview of \drise}: \drise~\cite{drise} is a variant of \rise~\cite{petsiuk2018rise}, modified for use with \od models. \drise randomly occludes parts of the image in order to detect the influence of different pixels on the outcome, and constructs a saliency map reflecting the relative importance of pixels. \blackcatt uses the saliency map of \drise in the same way it uses the responsibility map of \rex, even though the saliency map of \drise is not, strictly speaking, causal.

+Both tools produce different types of map, indicating the relative importance of pixels.
+In what follows, we refer to these simply as \emph{maps}.

-\textbf{Measures} We use a range of different measures to illustrate the differences between the adversarial example and clean image.
-These image similarity measures include pixel-wise distances such as $L_1$ (absolute differences), $L_2$ (squared Euclidean), $L_0$ (the count of differing elements) and $L_{\infty}$ (maximum deviation), while LPIPS~\cite{zhang2018perceptual} measures the perceptual similarity using deep feature representations from a pretrained neural network.
+\textbf{Measures}: We use a range of different measures to illustrate the differences between the adversarial example and original image.
+These image similarity measures include pixel-wise distances such as $L_1$ (absolute differences), $L_2$ (squared Euclidean) and $L_0$ (the count of differing elements), while LPIPS~\cite{zhang2018perceptual} measures the perceptual similarity using deep feature representations from a pretrained neural network.
 We normalize by image height, width and channel for ease of comparison.